hoangduytran/blender-manual/manual/render/shader_nodes/shader/volume_scatter.rst

    Refractive index of the scattering particles relative to water.
 Backscatter :guilabel:`Fournier-Forand`
    Fraction of light that is scattered backwards.
-Most oceanic particles have backscatter values between 0.001 (e.g., very large phytoplankton) and 0.1 (e.g., very small mineral particles).
+Most oceanic particles have backscatter values between 0.001 (e.g., very large phytoplankton) and 0.1 (e.g., very small mineral particles), pure seawater has a backscatter of 0.5.
 Anisotropy :guilabel:`Draine`
    Controls the relative amount of backward and forward scattering.
 Alpha :guilabel:`Draine`